mbwong/mbwong.github.com/_posts/2014-1-3-favorite-things.md

 [tall]:http://www.youtube.com/watch?v=d9c4xJEP6eI

 * __[Leonard Bernstein - Norton Lectures.][bernstein]__ This lecture series by Leonard Bernstein is incredible.
 Watch one of the greatest showman in history presents history of classical music with allusions to physics, linguistics, literature, and poetry.
-I thought I need something about music history: These lectures broadened and deepened my understand tremendously.
+I thought I knew something about music history after spending many years reading books.
+These lectures broadened and deepened my understand tremendously.
 It is a masterpiece.

 [bernstein]: http://www.openculture.com/2012/03/leonard_bernsteins_masterful_lectures_on_music.html